 Divorce Settlement Modificationa

-Has your child custody or child support order become outdated?
-Or, is your ex saying these orders need to be updated but you disagree?
+Has your child custody or child support order become impractical?
+Is your ex pushing for a modification but you disagree?

-At Burns Law Group, PC, we guide our clients through the modifications process.
+Our divorce and family law attorneys will work closely with you throughout the decree modifications process.
 To learn how our lawyers can help you obtain — or fight against — a modification, contact us for a consultation to discuss your options.

 Helping Your Children Get The Financial Support They Need